 The loan which was in the form of a note dated March 20, 2021, was issued by the borrower, was expected to mature March 20, 2026.
-The note bears interest at a rate of 1% per month, which approximates the effective interest rate.
+The note bore interest at a rate of 1% per month, which approximated the effective interest rate.
 If any amounts were owed after applying for forgiveness, then monthly payments of principal and interest would begin ten months after the borrower's covered period for the use of the loan proceeds.
 The note could be prepaid by the borrower at any time prior to maturity with no prepayment penalties.
-Pursuant to the PPP Loan Program funds from the loan could only be used for payroll cost, cost used to continue group health care benefits, mortgage payments, rent, utilities and interest on other debt obligations incurred before February 15, 2020.
+Pursuant to the PPP Loan Program funds from the loan could only be used for payroll costs, costs used to continue group health care benefits, mortgage payments, rent, utilities and interest on other debt obligations incurred before February 15, 2020.

 Under the terms of the PPP, certain amounts of the loan could be forgiven if they were used for qualifying expenses as described in the CARES Act.
-The cooperative used the entire loan proceeds for the qualifying expenses are listed above.
+The cooperative used the entire loan proceeds for the qualifying expenses as listed above.
 As of December 31, 2021, the entire amount of the loan was forgiven.
-Accordingly, the amount of the loan forgiveness is recognized on the Statements of Income (Loss) as PPP Loan Proceeds.
+Accordingly, the amount of the loan forgiveness was recognized on the Statements of (Loss) Income as PPP Loan Proceeds for the year ended December 31, 2021.